riklus/riklus/README.md

 ### Hi there :wave:, I am Riccardo!

 :it: Studying @ University of Trento – UNITN
-And working as a Vulnerability Assessor Assistant @ FBK!
+And working as a Vulnerability Assessment Assistant @ FBK!

 <a href="https://www.linkedin.com/in/riccardo-lussana/?locale=en_US"><img src="./assets/icons/linkedin.svg" width="24"></a>
 &nbsp;